EmanKhaliq49/Plastic-Patrol/README.md

-Plastic Patrol
+# PLASTIC PATROL

 AI-Powered Plastic Waste Identification and Disposal Guidance Plastic pollution is a pressing environmental crisis, largely exacerbated by a lack of public awareness regarding proper waste sorting and disposal.
 Our innovative AI-powered web application, Plastic Patrol, aims to bridge this knowledge and action gap, empowering everyday users to make informed decisions about recycling and reusing plastic waste.

-Project Description
+## Project Description

 Plastic Patrol is designed to simplify the complex task of identifying plastic types and provide real-time, actionable suggestions for their proper disposal or creative reuse.
 Unlike traditional recycling apps that rely on barcode scanning or pre-programmed databases, Plastic Patrol offers dynamic, context-aware insights, even for unbranded or irregular plastic items, fostering a more sustainable approach to waste management.

-Features
+## Features

-Image Upload: Easily upload photos of plastic items from your phone or computer.
+1. Image Upload: Easily upload photos of plastic items from your phone or computer.

-AI-Powered Identification: Utilizes Microsoft's ResNet-50 image classification model (via HuggingFace) to accurately identify the object in the photo.
+2. AI-Powered Identification: Utilizes Microsoft's ResNet-50 image classification model (via HuggingFace) to accurately identify the object in the photo.

-Context-Aware Guidance: Leverages IBM's Granite Large Language Model (LLM) to generate personalized and conversational responses.
+3. Context-Aware Guidance: Leverages IBM's Granite Large Language Model (LLM) to generate personalized and conversational responses.

-Actionable Suggestions: Provides advice on how to clean and sort items, whether they are commonly recyclable, and creative reuse ideas.
+4. Actionable Suggestions: Provides advice on how to clean and sort items, whether they are commonly recyclable, and creative reuse ideas.

-User-Friendly Interface: Simple and intuitive browser-based application, requiring no technical knowledge from the user.
+5. User-Friendly Interface: Simple and intuitive browser-based application, requiring no technical knowledge from the user.

-Scalable and Lightweight: Designed for easy deployment in various settings, from individual use to community initiatives.
+6. Scalable and Lightweight: Designed for easy deployment in various settings, from individual use to community initiatives.

-How It Works
+## How it works

 The core of Plastic Patrol lies in its seamless integration of computer vision and natural language generation:

 User Upload: A user takes or uploads a photo of a plastic item.